Real Estate Fraud!

 I am a broker you can trust, with a proven track record of assisting buyers with honesty, integrity, negotiating skill and professional experience.
 I only represent you the buyer and will never ask you to let me switch to a transaction broker.

 Other REALTORS® have confidence in buyers who obtain the services of Florida Buyer Broker.

-There is NO additional cost to obtain my exclusive buyer broker services!
+There is NO additional cost to obtain my Florida Buyer Broker services!

-Beverly Howe has served Southwest Florida real estate buyers with
+Beverly Howe has serves Southwest Florida real estate buyers with

 1031 Exchange Specialist